Skip to main content

 • character development

-Character development in the sequel expands on the original story but is perceived as less compelling, with some reviewers noting that it undermines certain aspects of character growth from the first game.
-Despite these criticisms, the narrative remains engaging enough to hold interest.
+Character development in the sequel expands on the original story but is perceived as less compelling, with some reviewers feeling it undermines the character growth established in the first game, despite maintaining a level of interest.

 Buy DG2: Defense Grid 2